Choosing Between Snapshot and Log-Based Backups

 def verify_snapshot_integrity(self, snapshot_id: str) -> bool:

-"""Polls EBS until snapshot completes, then verifies metadata."""
+"""Poll EBS until the snapshot completes, then confirm metadata."""

 try: